 "Hey," he responded as he quickly stood up from his seat, "How are you?"

-I stared at him as I truly thought about his question, "I don't know," I told him truthfully, "How did I get into my bed?"
+I stared at him as I honestly thought about his question, "I don't know," I told him truthfully, "How did I get into my bed?"
 It hurt to know my mother was no more.
 It hurt to know I was alone.
 But it wasn't just the hurt I was feeling.
 I was worried.
 The stress seemed to weigh down on me, almost in a crushing manner.
 How would I pay for her services?
 How would I pay rent and utilities?
 How would I pay for groceries?
 How would I survive on my own?
-I had no choice but to survive, but I didn't know how I was going to do it.
+I had no choice but to survive, but I didn't know how I would do it.
 I was so close to graduating.
 The program I was enrolled in allowed me to graduate early, and I only had four weeks left.
 But could I still finish school and work enough hours to cover expenses?

 "That's understandable," he told me as he ran his hand through his hair, "I wish I could fix this for you, but I can't.
 And I carried you.
 Hope that's okay."